29 min read

 - Paid vendor access - Vendors pay a monthly subscription fee to maintain a storefront.
 Financial commitment filters for serious sellers and adds a predictable recurring revenue stream alongside commissions.
 Works well once the marketplace has enough buyer traffic to justify the subscription cost.

 Write a clear vendor policy document covering prohibited product categories, quality standards, fulfillment expectations, and dispute resolution procedures.
 Make this document part of the application process.
 Vendors who apply after reading a thorough policy are self-selecting for alignment with your standards.
-Vendors who decline to apply after reading a policy that does not match their approach save you the administrative burden of a rejection.

 Step 6: Connect Community and Commerce